A Complex and Technical Production

 The grower will authorise as much mechanical and manual detasseling as needed.

 The seed company will indicate the harvest date to the grower, according to the specific features of the variety being grown.
 The grower will commit to observe the harvest date, deliver the entire harvest to the company, and ensure seed lot identification prior to the delivery.

 Maize is harvested as whole ears, using specific equipment, and then it is immediately taken into ventilated silos before being taken over by the plant.

 A Contract-based Production

-Each maize seed crop is subject to a mandatory contract regarding the multiplication of the GNIS-certified seeds, signed by the grower and the seed company that is authorised to carry out the inspections.
-The contract itself is also certified by the GNIS.
+Each maize seed crop is subject to a mandatory contract regarding the multiplication of the SEMAE-certified seeds, signed by the grower and the seed company that is authorised to carry out the inspections.
+The contract itself is also certified by the SEMAE.

 By signing the contract, the grower commits to observe the provisions of a specific agreement regarding the maize seed production, namely: